Particular/docs.particular.net/nservicebus/messaging/headers.md

 * Full type name: `Namespace.ClassName`
 * Assembly qualified name: `Namespace.ClassName, AssemblyName, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null`

-NOTE: In integration scenarios, this header can be safely omitted if the endpoint uses XmlSerialization and the root node happens to message type.
+NOTE: In integration scenarios, this header can be safely omitted if the endpoint uses XmlSerialization and the root node happens to be the message type.

 ## Messaging interaction headers